Campaigning Forum Event Policies, Terms and Conditions (2023)

 - Your details will not be sold, traded or otherwise distributed to others other than is specifically outlined above

-- You won't be added to any email list without having specifically opted-in for it, other than is mentioned above
+- You won’t be added to any email list without having specifically opted-in for it

 Reduced Fee Criteria

 Reduced fee spaces will be allocated once organising costs are covered and the potential participant list is sufficiently a diverse.
 A reduced fee applies only to the participation fee.
 All other fees are at cost and no reduction applies.
 If an organisation sends more than one person, they are not eligible for any reduced fees (as they are large enough to consider sending more than one!)
-The three reduced fee levels are:
+The reduced fee levels (from the normal participation fee) are:

 Reduced places will be allocated on the basis of the following criteria (in the following order):